 I am an abstract painter and collage artist based in London.
 I have always been attracted to spontaneity and improvisation in art forms and have felt a strong need to create abstract art that feels ‘free’ and made ‘in the moment’.
 My paintings are therefore unplanned- they evolve out of the colours, textures, marks and moods that emerge throughout the process and whatever emotions or thoughts I am carrying with me at the time.
 I am basically aiming for the painting equivalent of a jazz jam or a flamenco improvisation rather than a polished composition/choreographed act.
 I love the rhythmic, gestural, physical act of painting, when it feels like my hand is freestyle dancing!
 I will often paint to music, trying to bring the energy of an interesting beat into my work.
 I particularly like to experiment with building up and scratching away different layers of paint to reveal some of those underneath.
-Painting feels like an inquiry, a dialogue with the unknown.
+Painting feels like an enquiry, a dialogue with the unknown.
 Sometimes more recognisable ‘forms’ such as figures or landscapes start to emerge.
-Sometimes they do not!
+Sometimes they do not.
 It is the sense of the unexpected and endless possibilities for the re-invention of a painting that I find so compelling.
 Which is why I often can't leave them alone and will gladly transform old work into something new.

 Most of the paintings you will see here are acrylic paintings- this allows me to work quickly in the way that I have described above.
 However, I have a mixed media approach and will also incorporate paper or material collage and oil crayon scribblings into my work too.
 I will scratch surfaces with the ends of brushes and palette knives as well as using fast expressive brushstrokes.
 Inspired by abstract expressionist painters I love such as Joan Mitchell and Lee Krasner, I thrive on making marks that feel 'alive', intuitive and authentic and certainly in the initial stages, action precedes thought, a refreshing reversal from my approach to the rest of life!